Academic Progress Review

 - You may submit your required materials through a variety of options: email to [email protected], send by U.S. mail or FedEx, fax to 518-564-2079, or personally deliver to our office.
 However, please use ONLY ONE of those methods.
 Sending appeals or academic probation statements by multiple means slows our processing significantly.

 - Monitor Your Email: Check your Plattsburgh email account for college notices about the outcome of your academic progress review.
-Ensure that you have not exceeded your disk quota (to keep email from being returned to sender).

 Do I automatically get a second chance?